The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Methods: Simulations, ray tracing, and data

-By including relativistic effects in our simulations, we follow a strategy similar to that of studies of the Cosmic Microwave Background (CMB).
+By including relativistic effects in our simulations, we follow a strategy similar to that of studies of the CMB.
 The two most widely used CMB codes in the literature are \textsc{Camb} \citep{lewis2000efficient} and \textsc{Class} \citep{lesgourgues11}, which provide predictions for these effects \citep{challinor2011linear,didio13}.
-Here, we confront our results to analytical predictions from the latter code, since by adjusting the namelist\footnote{Beyond trivial modification of redshifts and cosmological parameters, we have set the parameter \texttt{selection\_tophat\_edge=0.01} to ensure the top-hat selection profile has a sharp edge.} it automatically computes the ten cross-spectra we are interested in.
+Here, we confront our results to analytical predictions from the latter code, since by adjusting the name list\footnote{Beyond trivial modification of redshifts and cosmological parameters, we set the parameter \texttt{selection\_tophat\_edge=0.01} to ensure the top-hat selection profile has a sharp edge.} it automatically computes the ten cross-spectra we are interested in.

+\textsc{Class}\footnote{\href{https://lesgourg.github.io/class\_public/class.html}{https://lesgourg.github.io/class\_public/class.html}} is a linearised Einstein-Boltzmann solver, very accurate in the linear regime.
+It predicts lensing, density, and density-lensing angular power spectra without relying on Limber approximation.
+Lensing predictions are performed at first order (Born without MB) and without RSDs.
+However, density and density-lensing predictions include MB and RSDs (Doppler effect, gravitational redshift, ISW-RS). \textsc{Class} can also make predictions in the non-linear regime and we use them as our reference predictions.
+In the non-linear regime it relies on several assumptions, such as: (i) weak lensing under the Born approximation (MB cannot be accounted for, and post-Born effects are neglected), (ii) RSDs with the linear mapping assumption from real space to redshift space and approximate treatment of the Doppler effect in the non-linear regime (i.e. no finger-of-God effect), and (iii) the \textsc{Halofit} prescription \citep{takahashi12} for the non-linear matter power spectrum $P(k)$.